dotswg/dots-architecture/draft-ietf-dots-architecture.md

 or mitigation capacity constitute service level agreements and are out of scope for this document.

-The DOTS client adjusts mitigation scope and provides available attack feedback (e.g. mitigation efficacy) at the direction of its local administrator.
+The DOTS client adjusts mitigation scope and provides available mitigation feedback (e.g. mitigation efficacy) at the direction of its local administrator.
 Such direction may involve manual or automated adjustments in response to updates from the DOTS server.

 To provide a metric of signal health and distinguish an idle signal channel from a disconnected or defunct session, the DOTS client sends a heartbeat over